 Whatever method of winter storage you plan to use, be the first on your dock to sign up.
 This doesn't mean you have to be the first one out of the water, but prompt action gives you the opportunity to select the exact date you want your boat hauled.
 It also insures you get the storage location you want.

 If possible, schedule your haul-out on a weekday; on a weekend, the yard will likely have a number of skippers making demands, and yard employees naturally get a bit cranky.
 The pressure is off Monday through Friday, so yard workers are a lot more helpful.

 For more information on winter boat storage, be sure to read:

 - Five Winter Disasters: Don’t Let These Happen To Your Boat

 - Boating Tips: Avoid this Outboard Winterizing Blunder

 And when that long winter ends and the snow has all melted away, take a peek at our Spring Commissioning for your Boat guide.

-Editor's Note: This article was originally published in October 2014 and updated in July 2018.
+Editor's Note: This article was originally published in October 2014 with updates in July 2018 and November 2020.